 I will normally respond within one to three days via email.
-Outside of face to face contact, both in class and during office hours, the "Inbox" in Canvas is the best way to communicate.
+Outside of face to face contact, both in class and during office hours, "Inbox" within Canvas is the best way to communicate,.
 Weekend emails are most likely not to be read until Monday, so schedule accordingly.
 Email is a dialogic process requiring form and content.
 Context is important.